AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-self-service-app-quick-start-guide.md

 ## Privacy Request Acknowledgement

-When browsing to the self-service UI for the first time, you will be presented with the privacy acknowledgement below.
+When browsing to the self-service UI for the first time, you will be presented with the privacy acknowledgement.
 You need to acknowledge that you understand your role in performing privacy requests in Campaign and Microsoft Dynamics 365 separately before you can continue.
-Learn more about managing privacy requests in [this section](../../integrating/using/d365-acs-notices-and-recommendations.md#acs-msdyn-manage-privacy).
+Learn more about your privacy responsibilities and about how to manage privacy requests in [this section](../../integrating/using/d365-acs-notices-and-recommendations.md#acs-msdyn-manage-privacy).

 ## Setting up your credentials